 Radical New Technologies will Make People “Super Human” and the Government More Efficient

-Humans and their advancing technology will create paths and designs of our universe that will transform us into other entities—into super human beings.
-We are standing at the doorstep of a new world and experience
+We are standing at the doorstep of a new world and experience, says futurist and best-selling author Zoltan Istvan.
+Humans and their advancing technology will create paths and designs of our universe that will transform us into super humans

 Everywhere around us a “super human” future is rapidly appearing.
 Sometimes called transhumanism, scientists, programmers, and engineers everywhere are working on radical technologies that not only become a part of our everyday reality, but also fit directly into our bodies.